sjsu-library/unionist/_items/unionist--image-0317.md

 relatedTextIssue:
 filename:
 caption: Masthead of the <em>WIndham County Advertiser</em>.
-This issue came prior to the launch of <em>The Unionist</em>, in the midst of the Canterbury crisis.
+This issue came prior to the launch of <em>The Unionist</em>, in the midst of the Canterbury crisis in May of 1833.
 The American Antiquarian Society holds this copy.
 order: '728'
 layout: items_item
 collection: items
 thumbnail: "/img/derivatives/iiif/images/unionist--image-0317/full/250,/0/default.jpg"
 manifest: "/img/derivatives/iiif/unionist--image-0317/manifest.json"
 full: "/img/derivatives/iiif/images/unionist--image-0317/full/1140,/0/default.jpg"
-proofed JR:
 ---